TP Information Security Policy

 Passwords must not be stored in browsers.

-Passwords must not be stored in files on company computers.
+Passwords must not be stored in files on third-party computers.

 Passwords must only be reused within the time specified by the system.